somoslosdorados/KDNA/README.md

 This is the official repository for the DO2023-2026 python CLI backup project.

+As part of the python program, we were responsible for carrying out the KDNA project.
-We will see how to create local server backups, as well as automatic backups.
+This project consists of the creation of local server backups as well as automatic backups.

 ### Install the KDNA project
 ```bash